Matt-C-G/QuietPatch/README.md

 **QuietPatch** is a lightweight, cross-platform security awareness tool that passively monitors your system for vulnerable applications and services.
 It scans your environment with minimal privileges and uses encrypted configuration to protect its scan profile.

+##
+Hi Recruiter/Employer
+QuietPatch is a passive vulnerability scanner that maps system applications to known Common Vulnerabilities and Exposures (CVEs).
+The core scan, encryption, and alert logic are complete.
+The GUI is in progress, but not required for functionality.
+Please let me know if you'd like a walkthrough or have any feedback.
+-MCG

 ## ✨ Features
 - Passive vulnerability monitoring
 - OS key vault encryption for configuration